balder-dev/balder/doc/source/basics/scenarios.rst

 .. note::
     These connection objects are already in a relationship before you use them.
-They are included in a global Connection-Tree.
+They are included in a global connection-tree.
 This tree defines a hierarchical structure of the connections (for example, that Ethernet can be transmitted over a ``CoaxialCableConnection`` or a ``OpticalFiberConnection``.

     It is also possible to expand this tree by your own or if necessary to use a complete custom tree.

-    You can read more about this :ref:`here <Connection-Trees>`.
+    You can read more about this :ref:`here <connection trees>`.

 In addition to define single connections, you can also select a part of the global connection tree or combine some connections with an OR or an AND relationship.
 So for example you could connect our devices and allow an Ethernet as